matcheung3/Wardrobe-Stylist/README.md

 You can find the dataset here: https://www.kaggle.com/datasets/agrigorev/clothing-dataset-full

----

 ## 🔒 Disclaimer

 This project runs locally and your data stays private.
-Your `.env` file is not committed and should remain secret.

 ---